 Appropriate participants include paramedics, doctors and nurses working in critical care areas (e.g. ED, CCU, ICU, HDU, acute admissions units) or in the resuscitation /medical emergency team.

 Both advanced life support courses are widely accepted by government and private hospitals, healthcare organisations, Australian Defence Force, rural and remote health including the resource industry.

 This course is designed for healthcare professionals who would be expected to apply the skills taught as part of their clinical duties, or to teach them on a regular basis.

 This course is advanced life support for the immediate period of crisis.
-It is aimed at those participating as team members in critical events.
-To train healthcare personnel in causes and prevention of cardiopulmonary arrest, The ABCDE approach, initial resuscitation and defibrillation (manual and / or AED) and airway management.
+It is aimed at those participating as team members in critical events and is designed to train healthcare personnel in causes and prevention of cardiopulmonary arrest, the ABCDE approach, initial resuscitation, use of the defibrillation (manual and/or AED), and airway management.

 It is not essential to complete the ALS1 prior to the ALS2.
 However the ALS2 does have a higher level of expected knowledge and recent clinical exposure to critical/crisis events at the commencement of the course.

-The course manual is sent out prior to course to ensure adequate preparation time, as well as the pre-test multiple-choice paper that will need to be completed before attending the course.
+The course manual is sent out prior to ensure adequate preparation time, in addition to the pre-test multiple-choice paper that will need to be completed before the course commences.

-ALS2 participants will be assessed by written multiple-choice question paper and practical cardiac arrest simulated (CAS) scenarios on the final day of the course.
+ALS2 participants will be assessed by a written, multiple-choice question paper and practical cardiac arrest simulated (CAS) scenarios on the final day of the course.